HCA Healthcare Inc (HCA)'s Winning Formula: Financial Metrics an

 - GF Value rank: 5/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability and growth rank, but a moderate financial strength and GF Value rank, GuruFocus assigned HCA Healthcare Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability, growth, and momentum, and moderate scores in financial strength and GF Value, GuruFocus assigned HCA Healthcare Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.

 Understanding HCA Healthcare Inc Business

 HCA Healthcare Inc is a Nashville-based healthcare provider organization operating the largest collection of acute-care hospitals in the United States.
-As of December 2022, the firm owned and operated 182 hospitals, 126 freestanding outpatient surgery centers, and a broad network of physician offices, urgent-care clinics, and freestanding emergency rooms across 20 states and a small foothold in England.
-With a market cap of $81.52 billion and sales of $63.16 billion, HCA Healthcare Inc boasts an operating margin of 14.63%, reflecting its efficiency and profitability in the healthcare sector.
+With a market cap of $82.48 billion and sales of $64.97 billion, the company boasts an operating margin of 14.82%.
+As of December 2022, HCA Healthcare owned and operated 182 hospitals, 126 freestanding outpatient surgery centers, and a broad network of physician offices, urgent-care clinics, and freestanding emergency rooms across 20 states and a small foothold in England.
+This diverse portfolio underscores HCA Healthcare Inc's significant presence in the healthcare sector.

 Profitability Rank Breakdown